 Events & Tickets

 Celebrate Latin Soul!
-Cello Fellow Nicolas Mariscal shares the richness and fascinating diversity of influences that is found in Latin American music.
+Cello Fellow Nicholas Mariscal shares the richness and fascinating diversity of influences that is found in Latin American music.
 No other music in the world so colorfully melds the rhythms of Africa, the classical traditions of Europe and the folk traditions of the Americas.
 This endlessly inventive repertoire will be explored in depth in this vibrant program for full orchestra.

 Alma Latina is an NWS BLUE project.
 Fellow-driven projects are sponsored in part by the Maxine and Stuart Frankel Foundation.